Exercise helps ease arthritis pain and stiffness

 Aerobic exercise

-Examples of low-impact aerobic exercises that are easier on your joints include walking, bicycling, swimming and using an elliptical machine.
-Try to work your way up to 150 minutes of moderately intense aerobic exercise per week.
-You can split that time into 10-minute blocks if that's easier on your joints.
+Examples of aerobic exercises that are easy on joints include walking, bicycling, swimming and water aerobics.
+Try to work up to 150 minutes of somewhat hard aerobic exercise every week.
+You can exercise 10 minutes at a time if that's easier on your joints.

 Other activities